LucioMurua/tp8-SimpleLandingPage/README.md

 # tp8-LandingPageCssCourse
- Landing Page Proyect for practice HTML, Css and JS.
-All content in spanish.
+ Landing Page Proyect for practice HTML and Css.
+Content in spanish.